tock/book/src/course/thread-net/comms-app.md

 - 6LoWPAN
 - ISA100.11a

-Tock exposes to userspace 15.4 functionality through a series of command syscalls.
-Within the kernel, a 15.4 capsule and 15.4 radio driver serve to virtualize radio resources across other kernel endpoints and applications.
+Tock exposes 15.4 functionality to userspace through a series of command syscalls.
+Within the kernel, a 15.4 capsule and a 15.4 radio driver serve to virtualize radio resources across other kernel endpoints and applications.
 To provide platform agnostic 15.4 logic, Tock prescribes a 15.4 radio Hardware Interface Layer (HIL) that must be implemented for each 15.4 radio supported by